- What is a Project Timeline?

 What is a Project Timeline?

-Project timelines help project managers plan out their projects by giving them an opportunity to:
+Project timelines give project managers an opportunity to:

 - Organize their tasks